Cousjava/EU4-HardColonialism/README.md

 # EU4 Hard Colonialism

-EU4 Hard Colonialism aims to make colonising in EU4 more of a challenge, as natives and competing great powers alike vie for control of the new world and it's riches.
+EU4 Hard Colonialism aims to make colonising in EU4 more of a challenge, as natives and competing great powers alike vy for control of the new world and it's riches.

 ## Goals